ChanRathke/PortfolioSentinel/Documentation/Development.md

 - Install [Docker Desktop](https://www.docker.com/products/docker-desktop)

   ![image](https://github.com/user-attachments/assets/fa05e045-3bdf-430d-a629-f8d0f1d6fc1c)

 ## Create a Clone Repository
 - If you will contribute, fork this repository first and clone your copies.
 - Run `git clone https://bitbucket.org/accutechcapstone/bsu.portfoliosentinel.git` to retrieve the repo and save it where you'd like

+## Running the Program
 - Open the project either through the command line or opening the folder
+- Open the terminal of the project and run `pip install torch`
+- When using Docker, the user may have to include the following:
+  - `docker compose build`
+  - `docker compose up`